Integrated Urgent Care Tenders: How to Win Out-of-Hours and Primary Care Contracts

 - RCA & learning loops: rapid review of incidents/near misses, trend analysis, actions tracked to closure.

-- Medicines management: PGDs, eMAR/ePrescribing where applicable, controlled stationary processes, cold-chain.
+- Medicines management: PGDs, ePrescribing/eMAR where applicable, controlled stationery processes, cold-chain, audit sampling and feedback.

 2) Digital & Data Readiness

-- DSPT “Standards Met” status, named Caldicott Guardian, IG training compliance rates.
+- DSPT “Standards Met” status, named Caldicott Guardian, SIRO, and IG training compliance rates by role.

 - Interoperability: Directory of Services (DoS) updates, 111 & CAS integration, NHSmail, clinical systems (EMIS/TPP/Adastra) data flows, SNOMED coding discipline.

-- Dashboards: live ops KPIs (time to contact, abandonment, revalidation), monthly quality (incidents per 1,000 contacts, safeguarding, complaints).
+- Dashboards: live ops KPIs (time-to-contact, abandonment, demand vs capacity), monthly quality pack (incidents per 1,000 contacts, safeguarding, complaints, RCA closure).

 3) Access, Capacity & Rota Resilience

-- Demand modelling: hour-by-hour profiles; surge plans for weekends/holidays/weather spikes.
+- Demand modelling: hour-by-hour profiles; surge plans for weekends/holidays/winter pressures and local events.

-- Skill-mix: GPs, ANPs/ACPs, ENPs/ECPs, pharmacists, clinical navigators — with escalation map.
+- Skill-mix: GPs, ANPs/ACPs, ENPs/ECPs, pharmacists, clinical navigators — with an escalation map visible to staff.

-- Continuity controls: minimum cover, rapid backfill rules, locum onboarding/IG verification, standby tiers.
+- Continuity controls: minimum cover, rapid backfill rules, locum onboarding/IG verification, standby tiers and trigger thresholds.

 4) Integration & Partnerships